Above: Saharet in about 1898, as she appeared on numerous postcards.

 Saharet, now calling herself Clarice Saharet Lowe, was 85 years old in 1964.
 When alert neighbours near 41 Ivanhoe Street, Battle Creek, realised they hadn’t seen her for some time, the local Police were called to break into her house.
 They found her body in the bath.
 It was 24th of July and she died alone, because sadly, daughter Carrie had taken her life after a catastrophic car accident, 14 years before.
 Her half-brother Archibald McKenzie was by then her closest living relative.

 What sense can we make of this Australian girl who really could dance so spectacularly she developed an international reputation in just a few years?
-How did she end up in New York and why did she retire to Battle Creek in Michigan?
+Why did she retire to Battle Creek in Michigan?
 Somewhere, hopefully, someone still has the photos and scrap books that she must have kept, detailing her extraordinary life, one that must have been rich in experiences.

 - A heavily tattooed French dancer called herself “Saharet” in the 1920s.
 She is unrelated to the subject of this account.

-- When this writer first began to research Saharet, he formed the opinion that she was not Australian at all, but probably born in the US, perhaps of German-Jewish origins.
+When this writer first began to research Saharet, he formed the opinion that she was not Australian at all, but probably born in the US, perhaps of German-Jewish origins.
 But other than her three marriages to German-born New Yorkers, he could find nothing to support that contention.
-So research was started again on the premise her story was at least partly true, but obscured for some reason.
+Mindful of the unverifiable stories that (German exotic dancer and actress) Mabel May-Yong was South Australian born, cautious research was started again on the premise her story might be at least partly true, but obscured for some reason.
 And so it was.

-Part of the birth certificate of Saharet’s younger sister Julia Mallicino Moloney, born November 11, 1881.
+Above: Part of the birth certificate of Saharet’s younger sister Julia Mallicino Moloney, born November 11, 1881.
 Eveline gives her name as Elizabeth Eveline Ah Pack and no father is listed.
 Julia took to calling herself Millicent and died in New York in January 1906.
 Saharet took over the care of Millicent’s daughter Clarice Roberts after she died.
-Via Births Deaths and Marriages Victoria.
+Via Births, Deaths & Marriages, Victoria

-Ships manifest for the SS Rotterdam, arriving in New York in 1919, reflecting the changes in travel requirements after the First World War.
+Above: An edited manifest for the SS Rotterdam, arriving in New York in 1919, reflecting the changes in travel requirements after the First World War.
 Eveline McKenzie’s age and birthplace – “Ballard” Australia are revealed, as she must have travelled on a British passport.
 Note that her trip was paid for by her daughter, Mrs C.S.
-Lowe of New York.
-[This image has been modified from two sheets – Via Ancestry, from the US National Archives]
+Lowe of New York (right hand section enlarged below) Via Ancestry, from the US National Archives

-Even in death Eveline managed to maintained fiction.
+Even in death Eveline managed to maintain fiction.
 When she died in Brooklyn, New York in 1936, Caroline Ramsay was acknowledged as her mother on the death certificate.
 However, her father was listed as “Walter Besant”, here she had chosen the name of a well known C19th novelist and historian.
+Her real father, William Moy Ah Foon was never acknowledged on any documents (nor Caroline’s second husband – traditional Chinese doctor, Lo Kwoi Sang)

 For further reading: